-Folk's, Paul reminds us in II Corinthians 11:14, "For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
+Here's the thing that we need to keep in mind and be careful about.
+Paul reminds us of this danger in II Corinthians 11:14, where he wrote, "For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works."

 Do you see the deception that is out there and the only way to know the truth is to know God's Word for it will set you free from the lies, the deception that is out there!

-2. Now what about the information that Samuel gave to Saul, it is accurate.
+Now what about the information that Samuel gave to Saul, it is accurate.

 Yes, but again, most of it was already known, the only part that wasn't was the death of Saul and his sons.

 But what is interesting is that this demon tells Saul, "Moreover the Lord will also deliver Israel with you into the hand of the Philistines.
 And tomorrow you and your sons will be with me.
 The Lord will also deliver the army of Israel into the hand of the Philistines."
 I Samuel 28:19.

 I don't believe this is entirely correct.
-You see, I do believe that Saul and most of his sons will be with this demon but Jonathan will not.
+You see, I do believe that Saul and most of his sons will be with this demon, but Jonathan will not because Jonathan loved the Lord.
 Yes, he will be killed in battle, but he was a believer, a man of faith while his father Saul was not!